zhxy0091/halo-word-count/README.md

 Make your comparisons case-insensitive and strip punctuation.
 The answer should be an array of 10 words all converted to lowercase.

-Please make sure the assertion succeeds and then email your answer to jamie.swain@hautelook.com.
+The example provided is in Python.
 If you prefer to use another language, no problem, just make sure you get the same answer.

-Thanks!